-Press the 1 button on the key fob once to turn on the interior lights.

-For additional information, refer to "Interior lights" in the "Instruments and controls" section of this manual.
+Press the fi button on the key fob once to turn on the interior lights.
+For additional information, refer to "Interior lights" in the "Instruments and controls"

 Silencing the horn beep feature

 If desired, the horn beep feature can be deactivated using the key fob.